 And that was the case for my Model Y's first 7k miles.
 Since the beginning of the year, we've done multiple road trips, testing out the Autopilot, the Full Self Driving feature, the real-world ranges in different conditions, and what's not.

-We recently took a 2000-plus-miles desert trip to Salt Lake City, with no issue at all.
+We recently took a 2000-plus-miles desert trip to Salt Lake City with no issue.
 My Tesla tires proved invincible!
 By that, I mean I forgot about all tire-related matters.

 And like all things in life, surprises come when you least expect them.
 (OK, that's why they are surprises, but you catch my drift.)